infrahouse/terraform-aws-website-pod/README.md

 The load balancer security group allows traffic to TCP ports 443 and `var.alb_listener_port` (80 by default).

 The backend security group allows user traffic and health checks coming from the load balancer.
-Also, the security group allows SSH from the VPC wehere the backend instances reside and from `var.ssh_cidr_block`.
+Also, the security group allows SSH from the VPC where the backend instances reside and from `var.ssh_cidr_block`.
 It is 0.0.0.0/0 by default, but the goal is allow user restrict access let's say to anyone but the management VPC.

 Both security groups allow incoming ICMP traffic.